BinaryMuse/atom-mocha-test-runner/README.md

 ### Making Assertions

-atom-mocha-test-runner does not include any assertion libraries; it only includes the Mocha test runner.
+@atom/mocha-test-runner does not include any assertion libraries; it only includes the Mocha test runner.
 You can pull in any assertion library you want, but [Chai](http://chaijs.com/) is a great choice.

 ```javascript
 const assert = require('chai').assert